Omshakthy Homes - Brand Logo

 • Having clear knowledge about the areas helps you assess actual usable space aka Carpet Area vs Super area aka total space you're being charged for.

-• Properties are often priced based on the Super Area, which includes common areas.
+• Properties are often priced based on the super built up area, which includes common areas.
 Understanding the difference helps avoid overpaying.

 • A clear understanding helps you compare properties based on usable space (Carpet Area) rather than inflated Super Area numbers.